nicklockwood/BaseModel/README.md

     + (NSString *)saveFile;

 This method returns a path for a file to be used to load and save the shared instance of the class.
-By default this file is defined as *ClassName.plist* where ClassName is the name of the model class, but you can override this method in your own subclasses to change the filename or specify an explicit directory.
+By default this method returns *ClassName.extension* where ClassName is the name of the model class and 'extension' is either 'plist', 'json' or 'fast', depending on the format specified in the +saveFormat method. you can override this method in your own subclasses to change the filename or specify an explicit directory.
 If you specify a relative filename or path rather than absolute, it will be automatically prefixed with `~/Library/Application Support/`.

+    + (BMFileFormat)saveFormat;

+This method returns the file format to use for saving the shared instance of the class.
+By default, this method returns BMFileFormatKeyedArchive, which means that the model will be saved and loaded using the NSKeyedArchiver/NSKeyedUnarchiver and the NSCoding protocol, but you can override this method in your own subclasses to change the file type.
+BaseModel supports a number of alternative serialisation formats by taking advantage of additional libraries such as CryptoCoding, FastCoding and HRCoder.

     - (void)save;